Your Rights - Information for Offenders

 - Criminal Code of Canada

 If you are under provincial correction’s supervision and believe you are being treated unfairly or your rights are not being respected, you should raise your concerns first in writing through a staff member who will forward it to the appropriate person.
-If you are not happy with their response, contact the Investigations and Standards Office (ISO), Ministry of Justice.
+If you are not happy with their response, contact the Investigations and Standards Office (ISO), Ministry of Public Safety and Solicitor General.

 If you are being held in a federal correctional centre, see the Correctional Service of Canada, Commissioner’s Directive on Offender Complaints and Grievances.